 Many of the corks had special dates written on them – like this one from a bottle of Spanish red wine we drank at the Westin Palace in Madrid back in 2006.
 Another fun idea if you collect corks!

-Two other helpful components if you're having a large party - a bounce house for the kids and a bartender to serve drinks!
-The bounce house kept the kids busy while their parents socialized and the bartender was a great way to make sure the guests had what they needed while allowing Ross and me to spend more time with our guests.
+Two other helpful components if you’re having a large party – a bounce house for the kids and a bartender to serve drinks!
+The bounce house kept the kids busy while their parents socialized.
+The bartender was a great way to make sure the guests had what they needed.
+That way my husband and I could spend more time with our guests!